 We're in a regulated industry — does this framework still apply?

 Yes, but the governance dimension scores against a higher bar.
 In financial services, healthcare, and insurance, a Stage 4 governance score requires not just internal controls but documented evidence of regulatory compliance mapped to each AI system.
 The scoring is harder to reach, which is correct: the cost of getting governance wrong is higher.
-The compensating advantage is that organizations in regulated industries that build mature governance often have a defensible moat unregulated competitors cannot replicate quickly.
+The compensating advantage is that organizations in regulated industries that build mature governance often have a defensible moat unregulated competitors can't replicate quickly.
 The framework applies.
 The artifacts that prove each criterion look different.

 What if we're genuinely advanced in one dimension and well behind in another?